 Alexis Pauline Gumbs

-Gumbs’ poetry and fiction have been included in Best American Experimental Writing, nominated for a Pushcart Prize, and received honors from the Lucille Clifton Poetry Prize and the Firefly Ridge Women of Color Award.
-She is currently Creative Writing Editor at Feminist Studies and in residence as a National Humanities Center Fellow, where she is working on The Eternal Life of Audre Lorde: Biography as Ceremony (forthcoming, Farrar, Straus and Giroux).
-She is the Founder and Director of Eternal Summer of the Black Feminist Mind, an educational program based in Durham, North Carolina, where she lives.
+Gumbs is the creative writing editor at Feminist Studies and has been in residence as a National Humanities Center Fellow, where she wrote Survival Is a Promise: The Eternal Life of Audre Lorde (Farrar, Straus and Giroux, 2024).
+Gumbs is the founder and director of Eternal Summer of the Black Feminist Mind, an educational program based in Durham, North Carolina, where she lives.